-SW 9109 Natural Linen is a perfect shade to pull off your Granny Chic home decor look.
-The Grand Millennial look has all the cozy familiar style of your gran’s home but is updated with just the right touches of whimsy and bold color.
+SW 9109 Natural Linen is a perfect shade to pull off your Granny Chic or Grand Millennial style.
+It has all the cozy familiarity of your gran’s but is updated with just the right touches of whimsy and bold color.

 One of the most popular Sherwin Williams neutrals, Natural Linen is considered a “yellow” but it has more of a pinkish undertone to it.
 Don’t stress too much about the tone, just know that it’s not too cool or too warm.
 Which is what makes it that perfect neutral!